Reflecting Upon Irreducible Mind

 This kind of stimulated me to make further and more thorough comments and

-critical analysis during the next weeks (starting on Jan 14, 2009).
-My original
+this critical analysis during the next weeks (starting on Jan 14, 2009).

-text (extracts from it) appears in bold black font.
-The critical
+My original text (extracts from it) appears in bold black font.

-analysis of it, by the blogger, appears in normal black font.
-My comments
+The critical analysis of it, by the blogger, appears in normal black font.

 Sunday,